stevenburgess/zol-module-params/README.md

 store data it needs in fast RAM instead of needing to get it off the disk.

 ### zfs_arc_memory_throttle_disable
+**Value Type:** A boolean, 0 or 1

+**Default Value:** 0 after 0.6.1

+**Tuning:**

+This boolean was used to enable or disable improvements made to the arc_memory_throttle so it could be tested by interested parties prior to it being the default.
+The only version where you should worry abut setting this would be 0.6.0 and you would want to set it to 0.

 ### zfs_arc_meta_limit
 ### zfs_arc_meta_prune
 ### zfs_arc_min